 There is one easy and quite obvious answer: Windows is probably the most widely used operating system.
 Being popular has its downside.
 Even the believed-to-be-invincible Mac has become prone to ransomware attacks.

 Overall, Microsoft continues to release software that has lots of security flaws, which have not been predicted by the developers.
 The KB patches are full of security fixes that address the unforeseen vulnerabilities (described in this article).
 An example of a bad security practice is Windows XP’s autorun feature that would run anything within the autorun.ini file from external drives.
+Of course, newer versions of Windows are continuously improved.

 And let’s not forget that attacks happen because there are too many vulnerable (not regularly patched, not supported by MS anymore, or worse, pirated) versions of Windows out in the wild.
 That, and the fact that many people, including employees in various business sectors, know little about threat prevention and lack sufficient knowledge in the current threat landscape.